rashi12121/Customer-Segmentation-and-Retention-Analysis-Swiggy/README.md

 ## ❓ Questions to Answer

 1. What are the recency, frequency, and monetary patterns of Swiggy customers?
-2. Which customers have churned or stopped engaging with Heritage Table?
+2. Which customers have churned or stopped engaging with Swiggy?
 3. How many customers have upgraded, downgraded, or maintained their segment status?
 4. What trends exist in high-paying vs low-paying customer behavior?
 5. Which segments are most engaged, and which need reactivation strategies?